 Green Living Association

 Green Living Association runs modern Environmental Education campaigns especially for the schools’ students and generally for all segments of society by arranging innovative, colourful and interactive activities.
-The focus of our campaigns and activities is to inspire human inner potential to contribute selflessly in the process of pollution check, effective waste management and energy conservation in order to make an Environment Friendly society.
+The focus of our campaigns and activities is to inspire human inner potential to contribute selflessly in the achievement of UN Sustainable Goals in order to make an Environment Friendly and Sustainable society.
 We call each Green Angel (the participating student of an activity) a Winner and offer him/ her recognition.
 Besides presenting the prizes like abroad study trips, lucrative cash prizes, laptops, desktop computers, LED Monitors, smart electronic devices and gifts of practical nature to the prominent performers, GLA offers at least one recognition to each participant of an activity in making it colourful and striking venture for the participants.

-The focus of Green Living Association is to provide practical environmental education to all segments of society in bringing Environmental Conservation to people’s lives and lifestyles with a spirit to contribute their times and energies in making an environment friendly society.
-Under its first 5-yearly campaign ‘Kids’ Action to Restore Environment’ (KARE 2007-11), GLA reached to 75,000 Pkistani families in association with our Green Partner schools.
+The focus of Green Living Association is to achieve UN Sustainable Development Goals by providing practical environmental education to all segments of society in bringing sustainability to people’s lives and lifestyles.
+Under its first 5-yearly campaign ‘Kids’ Action to Restore Environment’ (KARE 2007-11), GLA reached to 75,000 Pakistani families in association with our Green Partner schools.
 Under its second 5-yearly practical campaign ‘Collective Action to Restore Environment’ (CARE 2012-16), GLA successfully raised the figure to well above 200,000 families across the nation.
-Under its third 5-yearly campaign ‘Collective Action to control Climate Change’ (CATCH 2017-21) GLA aims at reaching to each Pakistani with a message of environmental conservation in association with the Green Partner institutes and print/ electronic media.
+Under its third 5-yearly campaign ‘Collective Action to address Climate Change’ (CATCH 2017-21) GLA aims at reaching to each Pakistani with a message of environmental conservation in association with the Green Partner institutes and print/ electronic media.